No products in the cart.

-How to teach your dog to walk nicely is not only a highly debated topic but also what I find to be what most of my clients struggle with (If you need help, contact me here).
+How to teach your dog to walk nicely is not only a highly debated topic but also what I find to be what most of my clients struggle with.

-There are so many different advice and methods out there, making it hard for dog owners to chose which one to use.
+There is so much well meaning advice and different methods out there, that it can be hard as a dog owner to know which one to choose.
 This ends with most of us trying out different methods and often ending up with an unsuccessful result.
 Along with frustration and giving up.